-- After you have recognised what your professional and personal goals are, try to learn about the goals of the corporation.
-Then the next action that you have to take is to combine these together and incorporate them fully.
-For example if you want to be known working as a financial planner for the company and your personal aim is to become a financial advisor for upcoming small businesses, then try to incorporate both aims together and try to be seen as a productive employee.
+- After you have recognized what your professional and personal goals are, try to learn about the goals of the corporation.
+Then the next action that you have to take is to combine these and incorporate them fully.
+For example, if you want to be known to work as a financial planner for the company and you aim to become a financial advisor for upcoming small businesses, then try to incorporate both aims together and try to be seen as a productive employee.
 Try to add these goals together and make a satisfying answer that would show a positive side of your personality to the interviewer.

 - Being seen as a candidate having a good personality and being productive is a key factor that would help you in getting through the selection process or it might even help you in bagging the job.
-So to achieve all these, it is necessary that you should align your professional and personal goals along with the target and motto of the organisation.
+So to achieve all these, you must align your professional and personal goals along with the target and motto of the organization.

 - The best way to answer such a question is to explain what your professional goals are and explain how well they fit with the target of the company.
 Then slowly and naturally introduce your personal goals and explain to them how it functions as a foundation and support for both your professional goals and also the corporate goals of the company.
 It is okay to give a few examples and instances that you consider are the most important goals in your life.
 Whenever you state your personal goals, make sure that you are stating how it will benefit the company in many ways.

-- At the end, you are going to be working in the company and you will be seen as a representative for the company.
-So naturally all your personal goals should point towards the development and growth of the company.
-The secret key is to make sure that both the sides are aligned and well incorporated with each other.
+- In the end, you are going to be working in the company and you will be seen as a representative of the company.
+So naturally, all your personal goals should point towards the development and growth of the company.
+The secret key is to make sure that both sides are aligned and well incorporated with each other.

 4. What if both the sides do not match with the target of the company:

-- If working for your dream company is not going to help you develop and achieve your personal dreams, then it is the time to search for a new job.
-Most of the times, a candidate feels like the current job that they are applying for will not provide with the necessary resources and capital so as to support their personal goals.
+- If working for your dream company is not going to help you develop and achieve your dreams, then it is time to search for a new job.
+Most of the time, a candidate feels like the current job that they are applying for will not provide the necessary resources and capital to support their personal goals.
 This will eventually make the candidate feel uninterested towards the job and also the candidate is less likely to give their all while working for the job.

-- This can affect the candidate’s confidence and performance level, if proper job satisfaction is not achieved properly.
-This can also produce pressure and stress to yearn harder and strive harder and in the end these will all go to vain.
+- This can affect the candidate’s confidence and performance level if proper job satisfaction not achieves properly.
+This can produce pressure, and stress to yearn and strive harder, in the end, these will all go to vain.
 Try to find a job that satisfies you both professionally and personally.
-A good job always gives a positive impact in your mind and also provides a confidence boost, thus effectively increasing your performance level in the long run.
+A good job always gives a positive impact on your mind and also provides a confidence boost, thus effectively increasing your performance level in the long run.

 5. Make it inspirational:

-- When you are stating the goals and aspirations that you have, along with the target of the company, try to state instances which are both inspirational and enlightening.
-These kind of inspirational situations are necessary so as to inspire the candidates to move forward and achieve what they are aiming for.
+- When you are stating the goals and aspirations that you have, along with the target of the company, try to state instances that are both inspirational and enlightening.
+This kind of inspirational situation necessary to inspire the candidates to move forward and achieve what they are aiming for.
 Moreover, having a good story in hand provides proof that you are a very productive person.
-Also, try to bring the practical and fundamental aspects that you can achieve through your goals and also through the company goals.
-For example; as safe bet is to always mention how you can achieve both social and environmental goals by incorporating your personal passion along with your professional goals.
-Try to be less clichéd and more original when you are stating your opinions and beliefs about how you can fair in the organisation while it satisfies your personal aspirations.
+Also, try to bring the practical and fundamental aspects that you can achieve through your goals and the company goals.
+For example; the as safe bet is to always mention how you can achieve both social and environmental goals by incorporating your passion along with your professional goals.
+Try to be less clichéd and more original when you are stating your opinions and beliefs about how you can fair in the organization while it satisfies your aspirations.
 Try to show what all contributions can you bring to the general public and the environment.